Zyhlibrary/FAEP/README.md

 # FAEP

-**FAEP** is a nove fast autonomous exploration planner based on the framework of FUEL [Paper](https://ieeexplore.ieee.org/abstract/document/9324988) [Code](https://github.com/HKUST-Aerial-Robotics/FUEL).
+[**FAEP**](https://arxiv.org/abs/2302.02293) is a nove fast autonomous exploration planner based on the framework of [FUEL](https://ieeexplore.ieee.org/abstract/document/9324988).
 It contains a comprehensive exploration sequence generation method for global tour planning, which not only considers the flight-level factors but also innovatively considers the frontier-level factors to reduce the back-and-forth maneuvers.
 In addition, an adaptive yaw planning strategy is designed to achieve efficient exploration by yaw change during flight.
 Our method is demonstrated to reduce the flight time and flight distance by more than 20% compared with the state-of-the-art approache FUEL.

 <p align="center">